 Here are a few screen shots of a film I’ve been working on recently about the Inn’s of Court in London.
 Currently trying to be a bit more experimental with moving-image, overlaying etc…

-Over the last one or two years, I have been working with the hairdressing salon Fourth Floor in London in order to update their website.
-The idea behind their new updated website was simply just to show a short film that in a sense would celebrate the style and background of the salon, whilst not necessarily focusing on the obvious subject of ‘hairdressing’.
+Over the last year, I have been working with the hairdressing salon Fourth Floor in London and it’s new website.
+The idea behind their new updated website was simply just to show a short film to celebrate the style and background of the salon, whilst not necessarily focusing on the obvious subject of hairdressing.

-Working with North who have managed to develop a very strong identity for Fourth Floor over many years of working together, the premise for the film was that some scenes would take place in and around the salon whilst others would be filmed in the city of where the products are originally made, in Padova, Italy.
+Working with North who have developed a very strong identity for Fourth Floor over many years of working together, the idea for the film was that some scenes would take place in and around the salon whilst others would be filmed in the city of where the products are originally made, in Padova, Italy.

 All the shots were filmed and directed by myself.
 Having started filming in late 2011, the final edited version is finally live online, which you can view here.
-The music in the background is specifically created by Rob Bagshaw.
+The music in the background is specifically created for the film by Rob Bagshaw.

 I would really appreciate if you could take a look at the film.
 It’s quite a slow film but only a minute and 52 seconds long so try to hang on till the end if you can.
 Click here to be directed to the website.